paramraghavan/graphDB/README.md

 ```
 - conf/remote.yaml is the configuration file for the remote connection.
 This file should be present in your Gremlin Console's directory.
 It contains the details about how to connect to the Gremlin Server, including the host and port.
 - Issue gremlin commands on gremlin console
+- When you want to run Gremlin queries on a graph database that is not hosted locally, but on a remote server, you use the **:remote console** command to route your queries to that server.

 ```groovy
 g.V().count() // 6
 // show vertex labels and properties